7 Ways Music Affects Your Mood and Emotions

 The article in the World Journal of Psychiatry addressed the effectiveness of music therapy for treatment of neurological conditions, like dementia, stroke, Parkinson’s disease and multiple sclerosis.
 Themes and variations influence the brain areas which are responsible for mood improvement, self-esteem and quality of lifestyle.
 This was the conclusion after the scientists reviewed 25 clinical trials examining the validity of music therapy for reduction of anxiety and depression.

 It’s important to mention that there were no negative effects during the trials which make music therapy a low-risk treatment.
-Due to these findings, many scientists believe it has potential to enhance the brain functions.
+Due to these findings, many scientists believe it has the potential to enhance brain functions.

 Music is widely available and that makes it a perfect remedy for people going through psychological problems.
 There are many streaming services today which allow us to access it from any place and at any time.
 If the neuroscience continues working on the way to improve the positive effects of music on the brain, medicines might become obsolete.
 Also, people would much easily accept this way of therapy and feel more comfortable with its principles.